Get Ready to “Dive In” to great Family Fun this Spring...

 - Groups of 20 or more may want to consider making reservations.
 Group rates are available for groups of 10 or more.
 Call 806-745-2525 x234 for group rates and reservations.

 - For a special additional experience, ask about a “Behind the Scenes Tour Pass”.
-Guests purchasing this pass will go behind the scenes with the animal care-takers and see first-hand how the penguins are cared for, watch them being fed, and get a one-on-one photo opp. with a penguin.
+Guests purchasing this pass will go behind the scenes with the animal care-takers and see first-hand how the penguins are cared for, watch them being fed, and get a bring-your-own-camera photo opp. at the penguin enclosure.
 Behind the Scenes Tours will last approximately 30 minutes and will be available to the general public beginning March 24th.
 The number of passes allowed each day will be strictly limited, so it is highly recommended to purchase passes in advance.
 Reservations and passes for the tours go on sale beginning March 1st.
 Cost for the passes will be $25.00 for Adults, $20.00 for Children (ages 3-12), and $20.00 for Seniors (ages 60+).

 For additional Behind the Scenes Tour Pass information and reservations call 806-745-2525 x234.